2gether - Early Years Entitlement for Disadvantaged 2 Year Olds

 |1 September and 31 December||1 September||Start of spring funding period following their second birthday|

 To check eligibility the parent/carer who receives the qualifying benefit must either:

-- Complete an application which can be downloaded from www.devon.gov.uk/disc-2gether and either email or post that in accordance with the instructions on the application
+- Complete an application from www.devon.gov.uk/2gether and email that in accordance with the instructions on the application

 Referral for places will come from a variety of sources including, childcare providers, health visitors and other professionals and self referral by parents/carers.
 Providers cannot commit to offering places without sight of a 2gether Award Letter and we will not provide retrospective funding to providers for periods prior to the date of that letter.